ppKrauss/dummy-java-spring/roo_hello2pg.md

 spring.datasource.username=postgres
 spring.datasource.password=postgres
 spring.jpa.hibernate.naming.strategy=org.hibernate.cfg.ImprovedNamingStrategy
+spring.jpa.hibernate.ddl-auto=create-drop
 ```
 See that lines *username* and *password* was added.
+Another importantant issue, that is perhaps a Roo v2 bug, is that you need to add (by hand) the magic line `spring.jpa.hibernate.ddl-auto=create-drop` (thanks to  [jcgarcia answer](http://stackoverflow.com/a/41180447)).

 Now we can back to the first terminal running *roo* and continue,